 Today, we’re going to cover the basic requirements to drive your career forward and become an owner operator.
 We’ll also highlight some of the pitfalls you can bypass with owner operator trucking.

 Before we discuss how to become an owner operator truck driver, let’s first define what exactly it is and where it fits in the world of trucking.

-As a truck owner operator, you are essentially creating your own business.
+As a truck owner operator, you are essentially creating your own business and are your own employee.
 You build relationships, forge contracts, and execute jobs with trucking companies in need of back-office support.

 With your own (or leased) rig, you maintain your own equipment, insurance, and any overhead related to business operations.
 However, while you have this burden, you’re also given the freedom to accept or decline jobs at your discretion, and you answer only to clients you’ve signed a contract with.